MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/pipeline/scATAC_en.md

 Analysis Complete
 ```

+---

-## 🚀 Main Analysis Pipeline <a id="main-analysis-pipeline"></a>
+## 🚀 Main Pipeline <a id="main-pipeline"></a>

-### Multi-sample Batch Processing (Optional)
+### Multi-Sample Batch Processing (Optional)

-To simplify generating the main analysis pipeline for each sample individually, a configuration file can be used to generate a main pipeline shell script containing multiple samples.
-Here is an example step or script template:
+To simplify the analysis of multiple samples, you can use a configuration file to generate a shell script for each sample.

 ```shell
 $dnbc4tools atac multi \